Here Be Dragons Episode 2

 Just take one step at a time.
 Try to think of something other than … the gangplank.

 He took a step out into space, keeping his eyes on Flammia.
-Though she had red weals and blisters across her face, lacked eyebrows and now had a receding hairline, she was still beautiful and her bronze, almost-gold eyes claimed his worship.
+Though she had red weals and blisters across her face, lacked eyebrows and had a newly receding hairline, she was still beautiful to him and her bronze, almost-gold eyes claimed his worship.

 In unnoticed adoration, he took a second step.
 And a third.

-A flurry of wind caught him and he put his boot down on another cleat.
+A flurry of wind caught him just as he put his boot down awkwardly on another cleat.
 Arms flapping, he regained his balance.
 How could he avoid stepping on the stupid things if he couldn’t look down at them?

 “Almost half-way.
-You’re doing fine, sir.
+You’re doing fine, sire.
 Like a brave marine, the way you’re charging across.”

 By the Gods!
-If the wood had snagged on his stupid armour and pulled him backwards ...
+If the wood had snagged on his stupid, pointy armour and pulled him backwards ...

-He rose from his hands and knees, shaking, and turned towards the airship, heart hammering, face flushing, hands and teeth clenched, sure of the curse he would fling.
+He rose from his hands and knees, shaking, and turned towards the airship, heart hammering, hands and teeth clenched, sure of the curse he would fling.

 It wasn’t there.
 The airship had gone.